liferay/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/01-creating-local-services/06-integrating-with-liferay-frameworks.markdown

 # Integrating with Liferay's Frameworks [](id=integrating-with-liferays-frameworks)

-New car buyers expect certain features to be standard: power windows, cruise control, floor mats (at least the cheap ones), etc. Similarly, application users expect applications to have certain features and expect those features to behave consistently across applications.
+New car buyers expect certain features to be standard: power windows, cruise control, floor mats (at least the cheap ones), and so on.
+Similarly, users expect applications to have certain features and expect those features to behave consistently across applications.

-For example, an app user might expect the app's content can be shared socially on Twitter and Facebook.
+For example, a user might expect the app's content can be shared socially on Twitter and Facebook.
 The user might expect a way to tag and rate the app content, and a way to comment on it.
 You must meet, and even exceed, these expectations.
-Good news is that Liferay's frameworks implement features users know and love.
+Liferay's frameworks implement these features users know and love.
 Integrating with the frameworks is straightforward and the frameworks provide intuitive, consistent user experiences.

 Here are some of Liferay's most popular frameworks:

 - [Permissions](/develop/tutorials/-/knowledge_base/7-1/defining-application-permissions):
 Defines resource for entities and actions for performing on the resources.

 - [Configurable Applications](/develop/tutorials/-/knowledge_base/7-1/configurable-applications):
 Makes applications configurable from within the Control Panel.